 Also, the essential oil will definitely add more flavor to the smoothie.

 Needless to say, the increased concentration ensures that the oil has an invigorating aroma that envelopes your entire kitchen.

 Also, you will require only a few drops of the essential oil in the smoothie you will be blending.

 Here are our 5 best essential oils for smoothies and other recipes that you can stock in your kitchen.

 Disclaimer: WARNING – PLEASE READ BEFORE USING ESSENTIAL OILS

 Taking essential oils internally that are not marked food grade or generally regarded as safe can be dangerous.
-Unless otherwise specified, it’s safer to assume that essential oils are not safe to ingest.
+Unless otherwise specified (such as with Doterra Essential Oils that have an FDA approved food label), it’s safer to assume that essential oils are not safe to ingest.
 Also it is best to not take essential oils internally on a daily bases.

 DRINK YOUR ESSENTIAL OILS FROM A GLASS.
 Adding essential oils to a plastic cup can cause the plastic to leach into the water, which can be detrimental to your health.